raspberrypilearning/anime-expressions/en/step_4.md

 Take a look at your webpage in the right hand pane.
 Note that the styles and layout of your output has now changed.

+When you have seen the change you can collapse the `<head>` section by clicking the arrow next to it.

 --- /task ---

 --- task ---

 Click on the `style.css` tab in Trinket to view the code in the CSS file.
 This CSS file contains all of the CSS for your project, you will find out about some key parts of it as you create your webpage.

+When you add CSS styling to an **element** it will apply that styling to every single element on the page that has the same tag.

 **Find:** the rule that controls the style of the `<h2>` elements on line 162.